The Librarian (version control system): History

 Most computer source programs in the 1960s were kept on punched cards, which was problematic due to the amount of physical space they took, the constant chance of card decks being dropped or otherwise damaged, and problems with keeping a history of changes to the program.
 Even into the mid-to-late 1970s, when other forms of computer input emerged, the punched card deck was still the most important of these, and this was also true for the source code for computer programs themselves.

 During its early years, Applied Data Research (ADR) was developing Autoflow, a program for automatic flowcharting, which is often cited as one of the first commercial software applications.
 The ADR staff wanted something to help manage the increasing size of the Autoflow source code base.
 Martin Goetz, an ADR co-founder, had used the UNITYPER system during a prior employment with Sperry Rand.
 This device wrote typed input onto a metal magnetic tape.
 Goetz realized that source code did not have to live on punched cards, but instead could be kept in stable magnetic storage; a program called the Librarian that did this was then built for in-house use.
+This may have taken place as early as 1965.

 ADR employees realized that what was valuable to them would be valuable to others.
 At first, Librarian was offered as part of ADR's Autoflow, and other software packages.
-This arrangement was in place by 1969.
-At this point, Librarian master files were kept on magnetic tape; an advertisement that ADR ran in Datamation in 1970 related the story of being able to save Librarian tapes when a fire broke out, whereas it would have been impossible to save the equivalent amount of source code had it been in punched card file cabinets.
+This arrangement was in place by 1969, which is the date most often given for the first availability of Librarian.
+At this point, Librarian master files were kept on magnetic tape; an advertisement that ADR ran in Datamation in 1970 related the company's own story of being able to save its Librarian tapes when a fire at ADR headquarters destroyed the building, whereas it would have been impossible to save the equivalent amount of source code had it been in punched-card file cabinets.

 Soon, ADR recognized that Librarian had a market of its own.
 By 1971, advertisements were running for the Librarian in Computerworld that did not mention it in connection with any other ADR products.
 A shift was made to Librarian master files being kept on mainframe disk drives, with ADR saying that data compression was used to keep disk drive usage to a minimum.
+This happened around 1973.